freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 ## JavaScript
 JavaScript is the most widely used scripting language on Earth.
 And it has the largest library ecosystem of any programming language.

-JavaScript is the core language of the web, and the only programming language that can run in all major web browsers.
+JavaScript is the core language of the web and the only programming language that can run in all major web browsers.

 Notably, JavaScript has no relation to Java.
 [JavaScript: The World's Most Misunderstood Programming Language](http://www.crockford.com/javascript/javascript.html)